 Harold instead talked about change.
 But change with an eye towards progress.
 Like a mystic, his vision for understanding was simple, and not so simple.

 “We’ve gotten a little better.
 We’re concerned with it, but it is deeper than that.
 It has to be lived and talked through.”

 That’s what Moss did.
-He talked through it.
-He became that man who worked alongside you, who inspired you.
-He inspired other African-Americans to serve on city council, county council, and as mayor.
+He talked through it, and became that man who worked alongside you, who inspired you.
+Moss inspired other African-Americans to serve on city council, county council, and as mayor.
 He’s a builder.
 He uses bricks of respect.

 “If you want respect, you have to give it.
 If you want respect, you have to give respect.”

 Moss is right there with Foss, Staley, Stanup, and Stafford.
 He is a hero who served Tacoma and whose legacy will continue inspiring future heroes.
 Like many, he wasn’t from here originally.

 Tacoma chose him, or he chose Tacoma.
 However those things work.

 “It’s a joy to be a part of this city.”

 To be a real part of a city, Moss asked all people to participate.

 “You can’t be part of the community unless you are a part of what its governance is about.
 If you can’t make a contribution, you are not a part of that.
 I encourage young people to get involved, to run for election, because that is representing all of us.”

 He knew there were challenges.
 It is inherently difficult to build community organically.

 A Tacoman didn’t want to sell Moss his land.
 Moss bought that land.
 His neighbors didn’t want to be his neighbors.
 His neighborhood eventually elected him into office.